Joseph Beal Steere

+Life and career

 Steere was born in Rollin, Michigan, the son of William Millhouse and Elizabeth Cleghorn (Beal) Steere.
 He received a B.A. from the University of Michigan in 1868 and a B. of Law in 1870.

 Shortly after his graduation he entered upon an extensive tour to make collections for the University Museum.
 His mother's cousin, Rice A. Beal—owner and publisher of the Ann Arbor Courier—agreed to pay for the expedition if Steere would write letters from his journey to be published in the Courier.
-He spent about eighteen months on the Amazon River and its tributaries, making collections in zoology, botany and archaeology.
+He spent about eighteen months on the Amazon River and its tributaries, making collections in zoology, botany, and archaeology.
 He crossed the Andes and continued his collections in various parts of Peru.
 He then sailed for China and the island of Formosa (Taiwan).
 He went on another scientific expedition in 1887 to the Philippines where he made an extensive collection of birds, shells, and other natural objects.
-From there he continued his journey to the Moluccas, and finally returned home by way of the Suez Canal, London and Liverpool, after an absence of five years.
+From there he continued his journey to the Moluccas, and finally returned home by way of the Suez Canal, London, and Liverpool, after an absence of five years.

 In 1875, he received an honorary PhD from the University of Michigan and commenced work as a professor.
-He held the following positions: Assistant Professor of Paleontology (1876-1877); Assistant Professor of Zoology and Paleontology (1877-1879); Professor of Zoology and Curator of the Museum (1879-1881); and Professor of Zoology (1881-1894).
+He held the following positions: Assistant Professor of Paleontology (1876–1877); Assistant Professor of Zoology and Paleontology (1877–1879); Professor of Zoology and Curator of the Museum (1879–1881); and Professor of Zoology (1881–1894).
 He resigned from the university in 1894 at the request of the Regents possibly because his outspoken stance on temperance had angered the local German community in Ann Arbor.

 He married Helen F. Buzzard on 30 September 1879.

 He took one final excursion in 1901, leading a group of students to the Amazon to collect specimens for the Smithsonian Institution.